 Applicant must take the ATI TEAS pre-entrance exam and achieve a score of 60% or higher.

 Applicant must attach ATI TEAS results to their application to the Nursing program.
-Applicants have 3 attempts, at least 60 days apart, to reach the 60% goal.
+Applicants have 3 attempts, to reach the 60% goal.
 The highest score of the 3 will be accepted.